About

 Given a target carb load and a desired ratio, the solver picks gram amounts of each selected ingredient.
 Each ingredient has known glucose and fructose percentages (see the ingredient reference), so the problem reduces to a small linear system.

-For many input combinations there is more than one valid recipe — e.g. table sugar plus maltodextrin can hit a 1 : 0.8 ratio at several gram-pairs.
-The calculator picks the one that minimises your chosen criterion:
+For many input combinations there is more than one valid recipe.
+For example, table sugar plus maltodextrin can hit a 1 : 0.8 ratio at several gram-pairs.
+The calculator always favors recipes that match your target ratio first, then breaks ties from your GI tolerance setting:

-Per-ingredient €/kg comes from typical German bulk retail prices (dm, Rossmann, Amazon.de, Decathlon, specialist sports-nutrition shops).
+Per-ingredient €/kg reflects typical bulk retail prices from broadly available retailers (Amazon, Decathlon, general grocery and drugstore chains, and specialist sports-nutrition shops).
 Recipe cost is just Σ(grams × €/kg).

 Limitations & honest disclaimers